Tommrodrigues/Blog/README.md

 ### Build

-Prepare a deployable version of the site with:
+Prepare a deployable version of the site:

 ```sh
 gatsby clean
 gatsby build
 ```

-Ready for deployment from `public`
+Ready for deployment from `public` folder

 ## Notes